lancedb/documentation/docs/src/examples/python_examples/multimodal.md

+---
+title: Multimodal Search with LanceDB | Python Implementation Guide
+description: Learn how to implement multimodal search using LanceDB in Python.
+Includes examples for text-image search, cross-modal retrieval, and best practices for multimodal applications.
+---

 # **Multimodal Search with LanceDB 🤹‍♂️🔍**

 Using LanceDB's multimodal capabilities, combine text and image queries to find the most relevant results in your corpus ! 🔓💡